-501.14.3.1 Silica Fume Requirements.
-Silica fume shall be approved prior to use and be in accordance with ASTM C 1240, except as noted herein.
+501.3.14.3.1 Silica Fume Approval.
+Silica fume shall be approved for use during the mix design submittal process.
+The manufacturer shall provide representative results of recent tests conducted on samples of the silica fume indicating conformance with Tables 1 and 3 of ASTM C 1240 and this specification.
+For approval prior to use, the supplier shall furnish the same information to: Construction and Materials, P.O.
+Box 270, Jefferson City, MO 65102, along with any requested samples for testing.

+501.3.14.3.2 Silica Fume Compatibility.
 If dry compacted form, the admixture shall be 100 percent silica fume with no admixtures.
 Silica fume slurries may contain other approved admixtures, such as water reducers or retarders, if the admixtures are included by the manufacturer of the silica fume admixture.

-501.14.3.2 Manufacturer Certification.
-The contractor shall furnish to the engineer a manufacturer’s certification along with the brand name, batch identification, quantity represented, percent solids and the type, name and quantity of any admixtures, that are provided in the silica fume admixture.

-501.14.3.3 Silica Fume Test Results.
-The manufacturer’s certification shall contain results of recent tests conducted on samples of the silica fume material taken during production or transfer and indicating conformance with Tables 1 and 3 of ASTM C 1240 and this specification.
-The supplier shall further certify that the material being furnished is in accordance with this specification.

-501.14.3.4 Silica Fume Approval.
-For approval prior to use, the supplier shall furnish the same information to: Construction and Materials, P.O.
-Box 270, Jefferson City, MO 65102, along with any requested samples for testing.
+All other admixtures used shall be compatible with the silica fume admixture and shall be recommended or approved in writing by the manufacturer of the silica fume admixture.

-501.14.3.5 Silica Fume Slurry.
+501.3.14.3.3 Silica Fume Slurry.
 Liquid silica fume admixture shall be protected from freezing at all times.

-501.14.3.6 Admixture Compatibility.
-All admixtures used shall be compatible with the silica fume admixture and shall be recommended or approved in writing by the manufacturer of the silica fume admixture.

-501.14.4 Metakaolin.
-Approved metakaolin may be used to replace a maximum of 15 percent of the Portland cement on a pound for pound basis in all concrete.
+501.3.14.4 Metakaolin.
+Approved metakaolin in accordance with AASHTO M 321 may be used to replace a maximum of 15 percent of the Portland cement on a pound for pound basis in all concrete.

-501.14.4.1 Metakaolin Requirement.
-Metakaolin shall be approved prior to use and be in accordance with AASHTO M321.

-501.14.4.2 Manufacturer Certification.
-The contractor shall furnish to the engineer a manufacturer’s certification along with the brand name, batch identification and quantity represented.

-501.14.4.3 Metakaolin Test Results.
-The manufacturer’s certification shall contain results of recent tests conducted on samples of the metakaolin taken during production or transfer and indicating conformance with AASHTO M321 and this specification.
+501.3.14.4.1 Metakaolin Approval.
+Metakaolin shall be approved for use during the mix design submittal process.
+The manufacturer shall provide representative results of recent tests conducted on samples of the metakaolin indicating conformance with AASHTO M321 and this specification.
 The supplier shall further certify that the material being furnished is in accordance with this specification.

-501.14.4.4 Metakaolin Approval.
 For approval prior to use, the supplier shall furnish the same information to: Construction and Materials, P.O.
 Box 270, Jefferson City, MO 65102, along with any requested samples for testing.

-501.14.5 Source Changes.
+501.3.14.5 Source Changes.
 Changes in class or source of fly ash, grade and source of GGBFS, brand and source of silica fume or brand and source of metakaolin used in concrete structures will be permitted only with written approval from the engineer.
 Only fly ash, GGBFS, silica fume or metakaolin resulting in concrete of the same color shall be used in any individual unit of the structure.